mhetacc/RuntimesConcurrencyDistribution/misc/report.md

 ##### How do Others Do It?

-Basically with async, futures or routines.
+Basically with asynchronous programming (ie async, futures and coroutines).

 https://github.com/bakwc/PySyncObj/blob/master/pysyncobj/config.py#L27
 Otherwise it will be called automatically from separate thread.